What is SQLite

 Transactional

-SQLite distinctive features
+SQLite unique features

 References